hackle/blogger/src/raw/contravariant-positions.md

 `withDogGetter` needs to somehow turn a `Dog` (as is returned from `Func<Dog>`) into an `int`, or, we could say, it's a `Func<Dog, int>` in disguise. `Func<Dog, int>` is actually **contravariant** in `Dog`, which means we can use a `Func<Animal, int>`.

+## positivity and negativity

-It's getting harder and harder to come up with analogies, and even if there are, they will become quite stretched to the point of more confusing than helpful.
+It's getting harder and harder to come up with analogies, and even if it's possible, the analogies would be quite stretched to the point of being more confusing than helpful (try google for Monad analogies!)

 And if we nest the types deeper - why anybody would want to do that I have no idea - it quickly becomes impossible to understand if we resort only to analogies and intuition.